adam-dot-cohen/HyperSerializer/README.md

 ![Execution Duration](http://raw.githubusercontent.com/Hyperlnq/HyperSerializer/main/BenchmarkAssets/Time.png)

 # Implementation and Framework Support
 HyperSerializer was built as a champion/challenger (C++ vs C#) experiment to support the nanosecond latency requirements of high frequency trading.
 HyperSerializer uses the managed Span\<T\> and Memory\<T\> structs to acheive extreme speed and low memory allocation without unsafe code.
 HyperSerializer is 100% thread-safe and comes with both sync and async serialization and deserialization methods.
-Out of the box support for .NETCoreApp 3.1, net6.0, net7.0.
+Out of the box support for net6.0, net7.0, net8.0.

 HyperSerializer is intended for use cases such as caching and interservice communication behind firewalls or between known parites.
 It is implemented using a customer binary format (aka wire format) and uses bounding techniques to protect against buffer overflows.
 As a result, attempting to deserialize a message that exceeds the size of an expected data type will result in an exception in most cases as described later in this section.
 For example, the following code which can be found in SerializerTests.cs in the test project attempts to deserialize an 8 BYTE buffer as a 4 BYTE int, which results in an ArgumentOutOfRangeException: